bfollington/GDXPunk/README.md

 Planned Features:
 - Entities using Spine animations as their graphic
+- Loading textures from atlases
+- Creating animations from a sequence of single images
 - Optional polygonal tilemap collisions for slopes etc.
 - Implement chunky pixel rendering using render to texture
   - Note to self: http://stackoverflow.com/questions/7551669/libgdx-spritebatch-render-to-texture